AxisCommunications/acap3-examples/vdo-larod-preprocessing/README.md

 This application opens a client to vdo and starts fetching frames (in a new thread) in the yuv format.
 It tries to find the smallest VDO stream resolution that fits the WIDTH and HEIGHT required by the neural network.
 The thread fetching frames is written so that it always tries to provide a frame as new as possible even if not all previous frames have been processed by larod.

-This is a simple example found in vdo_larod_preprocessing.c that utilizes VDO, larod and larod-vdo-utils libs to:
+This is a simple example found in vdo_larod_preprocessing.c that utilizes VDO and larod to:

 1. Fetch image data from VDO.
 2. Preprocess the images (crop, scale and color convert) using larod with either the libyuv or VProc backend (depending on platform).